mhvue/project2/README.md

 Mobile friendly and you will *always be on time!*

 ## How we authenticate the Sign In and Sign Up
 In this application, we are using Passport.
+We use this <a href= "https://code.tutsplus.com/tutorials/using-passport-with-sequelize-and-mysql--cms-27537">tutorial</a> as a guide. *NOTE: it is a little outdated in regards Sequalize methods.*

 We have set Local Strategy with Passport to check for email and password from the database.
 Authentication is done with passport.authenticate() via its function of passport.use().